ygdes/ttihp-HDSISO8/docs/info.md

 * Select the desired clock (CLK_SEL)
 * Unlock the internal LFSR by asserting pin LFRS_EN to 1
 * Assert pin DIN_SEL (1) to internally route the LFSR bitstream to the SISO input
-* run the clock (internal or external, depending on CLK_SEL)
+* Run the clock (internal or external, depending on CLK_SEL)
-* release Reset (1) (now it should be started)
+* Release Reset (1) (now it should be started)
 * Connect an oscilloscope to probe the signals D_OUT and LFSR_BIT while triggering on LFSR_PERIOD (which pulses every 255 clock cycles)
 * See if both traces match.
 * Send me pictures of your scope traces!

 Note: 8 bits gives a period of 255, the SISO is not exactly that deep, so a small shift is expected.

-Note 2: The LFSR_PERIOD pulse appears 192 clock cycles after the release of the RESET pin.
+Note 2: The LFSR_PERIOD pulse should appear 192 clock cycles after the release of the RESET pin.

 ![](TT_interface_PRNG_w.png)